hieptrinh96/ConnectFour/README.md

 Introduction

 Connect Four was one of the few games that I played as a kid which is why I decided to create it.
-Connect Four